 $2400 stipend (meal plan not included)

 Meals during scheduled training sessions

-Commitment to academic achievement
+Commitment to academic excellence

-Positive attitude and commitment to being a positive member of a team
+Positive attitude and commitment

 Capacity to deal with change